Dottics/flightserv/README.md

 # Flight Service Microservice Package
+> by dottics PTY (LTD)

-Microservice package for a Go application to integrate with the Dottics Flight Service.
+`flightserv` is a microservice package (msp) for a Go application to integrate with the Dottics Flight Service.